TOKOFE/In-Depth-JavaScript/Closures/README.md

 # Common mistakes

 Closures are powerful feature in JavaScript.
-However, if you misuse or overuse it causes wrong result and memory leak.
+However, if you misuse or overuse it causes wrong results and memory leak.
 Here I am going to show some common mistakes in reality.

-##### In `for` loop
+### In `for` loop

 Let's supposed that you want to put 5 buttons and show button id when it is clicked.